-Growing Celery - advice on how to grow Celery
+Growing Celery - essential tips on how to grow Celery

 Celery leaves can also be eaten or used in soups or used to make celery juice.